charm-13/petcafe/docs/performance_writeup.md

 Planning Time: 0.920 ms
 Execution Time: 12.701 ms
 ```
 The query first scans the user table to find the username and then joins the gold view where it scans each record.
+Most of the time can be accounted for by the gold_view, which finds the sum of each user's gold.
+The index from the users tables stays the same.

 #### Index
 ```